← Back

 One-line summary

-SharePoint Framework domain isolated web parts will retire and stop working on April 2, 2026; update affected web parts to avoid errors.
+SharePoint Framework domain isolated web parts will retire on April 2, 2026 and stop working; update or redeploy affected web parts as regular components.

 Similar updates